vnen/api-blueprint/README.md

 # Resource Blueprint

 Initial proposal of resource-oriented, protocol-independent [API Blueprint](http://apiblueprint.org).
 Focused on modeling API resources, their attributes, [affordances](http://en.wikipedia.org/wiki/Affordance) and an API state machine.

 ## Concepts

 The following highlights the API design concepts underlying a Resource Blueprint.

 * Semantically define data and affordances (link relations).
-* Define a state-machine representing the resource and the transition conditions (business rules) in different states.
+* Define a state-machines representing a resource and its transitions in different states (business rules) and the conditions (permissions) for their inclusion in a response.
     * Ideally, this should ultimately draw the state-machine as part of the design process.
     * Will be used mock the API to act as a true hypermedia API based on state.
 * Adding metadata to elements that could be used to define a profile (e.g. ALPS) from the blueprint and other uses in